Can You Reverse a Cavity? (5 Simple Steps)

 The size and severity of the cavity correlate to how deep it penetrates the tooth.

 The tooth is made of three layers enamel, dentin, and pulp, and the deeper the hole, the more painful it becomes.
 Cavities progress at varying stages depending on the location and other risk factors.
-Occasionally cavities are present, and the patient is unaware due to the absence of pain.

 Signs & Symptoms